APTortellini/DoH-Stager/README.md

 ## Other Notes

 * This tool is not great in terms of performance.
-In fact, to download a fully stageless Cobalt Strike beacon might take approximately one hour wilst genertaing a lot of traffic.
+In fact, to download a fully stageless Cobalt Strike beacon might take approximately one hour whilst genertaing a lot of traffic.
 Use at your own risk.
 * Don't expect a clean code, this is a PoC that was quickly put together using several snippets and stuff like that.
 If you don't like it, don't use it, I could not care less.